Boron nitride: Preparation and reactivity of hexagonal BN

-The resulting disordered (amorphous) boron nitride contains 92–95% BN and 5–8% B2O3.
+The resulting disordered (amorphous) material contains 92–95% BN and 5–8% B2O3.
 The remaining B2O3 can be evaporated in a second step at temperatures > 1500 °C in order to achieve BN concentration >98%.
 Such annealing also crystallizes BN, the size of the crystallites increasing with the annealing temperature.

 h-BN parts can be fabricated inexpensively by hot-pressing with subsequent machining.
 The parts are made from boron nitride powders adding boron oxide for better compressibility.
-Thin films of boron nitride can be obtained by chemical vapor deposition from boron trichloride and nitrogen precursors.
+Thin films of boron nitride can be obtained by chemical vapor deposition from borazine.
+ZYP Coatings also has developed boron nitride coatings that may be painted on a surface.
 Combustion of boron powder in nitrogen plasma at 5500 °C yields ultrafine boron nitride used for lubricants and toners.